jianhua222/Point-A-to-Point-B-/README.md

 ### Build instructions(optional):
 If you want to build the game code in Unity environment, un-zip the file and use Unity to open the folder called "JuniorDesignGame".
 Then, click the triangle play button.

-### Installation? ?of? ?actual? ?application:
+### Installation of actual application:
 Un-zip the file downloaded from Github.
-There is no additional installation? needed for running the ?actual? ?application.
+There is no additional installation needed for running the actual application.

-### Run? ?instructions:?
+### Run instructions:
 Double click JuniorDesignGame.exe from the unzipped folder to execute.
-### Troubleshooting:?
+### Troubleshooting:

 Unable to Install Unity